jewelsofthought/neshama/site/posts/tol/tol_cards.md

 The activities of this world are still driven by the enfranchised of the world as opposed to the disenfranchised, creating an ever-widening gap.
 With a legal system now enshrining our inability to bridge it.
 Carried along with our knowledge of the truth of the need to close this gap, which requires acknowledging the equivalent humanness of each and every one, we are frozen with the fear of making the jump, holding onto all our "things", feeding the patterns we know, all the time, fearing their demise.

 We live on the razor edge of this contradiction.
 How come we are so blessed, surrounded by all this wealth?
 Are those we deem poor, poor in spirit too?
 Is not this very structure based on the belief that the experience of poverty is a lesser spiritual experience than that of wealth?
 But that is not true, say our sages.
-For it depends on that person’s relationship to his wealth or poverty that will determine his essential spiritual experience.
+For it depends on that person's relationship to his wealth or poverty that will determine his essential spiritual experience.

 We could generalise this to say that our spiritual experience is defined and determined by our relationship to the material things of our life.

 This might seem like a contradiction, in that we generally judge a person's spirituality by their relationship to the non-material, the Divine nature of things.
 However, it is extremely difficult to judge the truth of that.
 As we have been born into this material world, and our work is here to express the Divine in the material.
-It is thus through our relationship to the "real", the material, aspects of the world that it is possible to judge how materialisticly or spiritually biased a person is.
+It is thus through our relationship to the "real", the material, aspects of the world that it is possible to judge how materialistically or spiritually biased a person is.

 ## Technology & Solutions